 Apple products have given users a reprieve from Windows for decades, and are often thought of as being a superior, high-quality alternative.
 Even so, Mac systems are not without their flaws.
+One of the largest problems with Macs is that software is more commonly written for Windows systems.

 By default, Mac OS X comes with software that allows users to connect to VPN servers.
 However, unless you run your own server, or are connecting to resources at your place of employment, you won’t be able to secure data with a VPN tunnel.
 For help securing your data with encryption, you’ll need to subscribe to a service that will provide you with a VPN server endpoint.